 Military MemorialsAbout 20 memorials stand in the Garden today including Airborne, After 1980, All Airmen, American Merchant Marine, China Burma India, Disabled American Veterans, Ex-Prisoners of War, Family, K-9 Unsung, Korea, Marine Corps, Military Medical, Peace Time, Pearl Harbor, Pre 1900, Purple Heart, Seabees, Special Forces, U.S. Coast Guard, U.S. Navy Armed Guard, Vietnam, Women’s Veterans, World War I and World War II.

 Currently, one additional group is fundraising for monuments: Buffalo Soldiers/Tuskeegee Airmen.

 Many events are held at the Veteran’s Memorial Garden recognizing special days like Memorial Day, Patriot Day, Veteran’s Day and Pearl Harbor Remembrance Day.
 On these and other holidays, all 46 flags are flying in commemoration.

-Bricks of Remembrance"Brick of Remembrance" is available for all Veterans, living or deceased, who received an Honorable or General Discharge.
+Bricks of Honor"Brick of Honor" is available for all Veterans, living or deceased, who received an Honorable or General Discharge.
 Bricks will be placed on a wall next to the memorial that you designate.
 Bricks for Veterans organizations and Auxiliary organizations will be accepted and placed in the Family Section.
 All proceeds from brick sales go to improvements and maintenance of the Veteran’s Memorial Garden.